asc3ns10n/scripts/README.md

                         File to apply offset to
-  --trim <seconds>      Only uses first n seconds of audio files [900] --sample-rate <rate>  Target sample rate during downsampling [8000]
+  --trim <seconds>      Only uses first n seconds of audio files [900] --sample-rate <rate>  Target sample rate during downsampling [8000] --display-only        Only displays the offset and does not apply it
 ```

 ### Installation